happy-ayka/kazakhwomen/index.md

 ---
 layout: index
-title: Home
+title: kazakh women voice
-stories_heading: "Explore the stories"
+stories_heading: "this is about literature and sounds"
 stories_intro: ""
 objects_heading: "See the objects behind the stories"
 objects_intro: "Browse {count} objects featured in the stories."